NartayAikyn/NartayAikyn.github.io/_pages/about.md

 ---

-## Teaching Assistant Experience
-**Teaching Assistant for CSCI 390 - Artificial Intelligence**, Nazarbayev University (Fall 2022, 2023, 2024)
-- Assisted with proctoring and grading of exams and assignments.

----

 ## Honors and Awards
-- Honorable mention in the International Mathematics Competition (2020)
 - Third prize in the International Mathematics Competition (2019)
 - Gold medal in the SIAM Mathematics Olympics, Nazarbayev University (2019)